mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 Differential Privacy is an area which has seen wide interest (both in academia and real-life) in recent years.
 But what *is* differential privacy?
-As I don't work in this area, I'm rather ill-suited for saying anything --- but at least why does it have that name?
+As I don't work in this area, I'm rather ill-suited to say anything --- but at least why does it have that name?
-Frank McSherry (who, among others, won the [Godel Prize](https://en.wikipedia.org/wiki/G%C3%B6del_Prize) for creating the area) [states that it was one of several names considered](https://crypto.stackexchange.com/questions/77324/what-does-the-term-differential-in-differential-privacy-mean), including others like "Marginal Privacy" or "Incremental Privacy".
+Frank McSherry (one of the founders of the area, who shares the [Godel Prize](https://en.wikipedia.org/wiki/G%C3%B6del_Prize) as a result) [states that it was one of several names considered](https://crypto.stackexchange.com/questions/77324/what-does-the-term-differential-in-differential-privacy-mean), including others like "Marginal Privacy" or "Incremental Privacy".
 He further states that he thinks the name "stuck" due to an analogy with